 Download our free checklist to help you stay on track while you’re working through these steps:

-Connecticut Payroll Laws, Taxes & Regulations
+Connecticut Payroll Taxes, Laws & Regulations

 Federal law mandates that you pay income taxes, Social Security, Medicare, and Federal Unemployment Tax Act (FUTA) taxes.
 Called FICA taxes, Social Security and Medicare are withheld from each employee’s paycheck: Social Security at 6.2% and Medicare at 1.45%.
 You also have to pay a matching employer’s amount out of your bank account.
 FUTA is an employer-only tax that is 6% on the first $7,000 paid to each employee in that year.

 For the most part, Connecticut payroll laws, taxes, and regulations provide more protection to employees than the federal law—in particular, the lowest-paid employees.
-Its state income tax is progressive with higher income individuals paying more.
+Its state income tax is progressive, with higher-income individuals paying more.
 Connecticut also has a higher minimum wage, stricter requirements on final pay, and specific rules on paying employees via pay cards.

 Connecticut Income Taxes

 Connecticut does not have income tax reciprocity with neighboring states.
-This means if you have an employee working in Connecticut but who lives in a neighboring state, they face double taxation.
+This means if you have an employee working in Connecticut who lives in a neighboring state, they face double taxation.

 State Unemployment Tax